 PPC REPORTS· 4-MINUTE READ · By Misty Faucheux on November 9 2016.

 Your PPC reports display the effectiveness of your campaigns to internal and external clients, and stakeholders.
 Yet, most marketers still don’t know what they should include in their reports, fearing providing either too much or too little information.
-So, what elements make up a good PPC report?
+So, what elements make up a good PPC marketing report?

 Your PPC report starts and ends with your clients’ goals and needs.
 For example, if a university is looking to increase admissions, then they will want to have enrollment leads included in the numbers.
 Yet, a company that is looking to increase their brand awareness may only be interested in impressions and reach numbers.